Izaacapp/Disjoint-Set/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `MIT-LICENSE.txt` for more information.

 ## Contact